Eljily-Mohamed/easysketch/README.md

 # EasySketch - Simple Digital Drawing Application

 **EasySketch** is an intuitive and user-friendly digital drawing application developed with **PyQT**.
 The app allows users to create quick sketches and detailed drawings with a smooth and responsive graphical interface.
-EasySketch provides a variety of drawing tools such as brushes, geometric shapes, and color options for full customization of creations.
-Thanks to PyQT, the application offers a modern, lightweight, and high-performance interface.

-Whether you need a quick sketch or a more detailed illustration, **EasySketch** is the perfect tool for users seeking an efficient and fast drawing solution.

 ## Features:
 - Multiple brush styles for freehand drawing.